 The following example will create an archive named

-tar -cf backup.tar /home/username
+tar -cf backup.tar /home/user

 -v option if you want to see the files that are being processed.